 Why would he need to think better than a traditional marketer?
 Growth hacking is a term coined by Sean Ellis -the co-founder of Dropbox.
 A growth hacker needs to come up with innovative ideas to execute in an online marketing ecosystem (i.e. social media, blog, web analytics) with a low budget to get more exposure or to acquire more customers instead of dumping money into traditional media channels such as television, radio or newspapers, etc.

 Why should he be unethical?
 He should think about only product growth and he should not worry about whether his idea/execution will be ethical.
 As an example when AirBnB automated the Craiglist postings, their only concern was leveraging the product.

 Qualities that every Growth Hacker should possess:

-- Decision should not be data driven always: although a growth hacker must take decisions on the basis of data, complete reliance on data is not advisable.
+- The decision should not be data-driven always: although a growth hacker must take decisions on the basis of data, complete reliance on data is not advisable.
 Take decisions on a case by case basis.

 - A great growth hacker comes from different backgrounds: Having mixed skills of coding or engineering and marketing.